Jieni5/BibleClassify/README.md

 # BibleClassify
+Take probability of text over sentences >60% then assign to the author model classified it to other wise assign to unknown author
+Why we chose 60%, prove methodology to audience, high probability of unknown author Average of the results for each sentence is the result for the book overall Contribution, motivation, how does this add to the literature?

 We are using text classification model to determine the authors of the books in the Bible

 the sequence of steps: